koenderks/aRtsy/README.md

 `aRtsy` is an attempt at making generative art available for the masses in a simple and standardized format.
 The package combines several algorithms for creating paintings in `ggplot2` that have the potential to be different (often depending on the set `seed`).
 Each type of painting is implemented in a separate function.

 Contributions to `aRtsy` are much appreciated.
-If you want to add your own type of painting to the package so that others can use them, feel free to make a pull request to the [github repository](https://github.com/koenderks/aRtsy).
+If you want to add your own type of painting to the package so that others can use them, feel free to make a pull request to the [GitHub repository](https://github.com/koenderks/aRtsy).
 Don't forget to adjust [generate-painting.R](https://github.com/koenderks/aRtsy/blob/master/.github/workflows/generate_painting.R) if you also want the painting to show up in the 'painting of the day' category and the twitter feed.

 Good luck hunting for some good `seed`'s!